 So forget about it when you are here and enjoy some authentic food.

 If you find it on the menu, it means that it is not a good restaurant and they just want to serve what tourists are expecting.

 My suggestion, in this case, is get up and chose a different restaurant.

-I have to confess on this one, some Italians do it, but if you want to eat the real Italian style, avoid this combination.
+I have to confess about this one, some Italians do it, but if you want to eat the real Italian style, avoid this combination.

 It just doesn’t taste correct.

-Italian cuisine is great everywhere you go but you need to choose the local dishes to get the best of every place you go.
+Italian cuisine is great (almost) everywhere you go but you need to choose the local dishes to get the best of every place.
 If you don’t know what’s the typical dish, ask the waiter, they will be happy to assist you if they speak English.
 If they don’t, they will communicate in some way.
 Worry not.

 And if you think about it, it’s exactly the same wrist movement, but instead of using the spoon as a base, you would use the plate.
 Try it and let me know how it goes!
 I am sure you will do great!

 Oh and the spaghetti must not be cut!